Amma, the Silent Revolution

 Touched by Her compassion, and inspired by the ideals of selfless service exemplified in Her own life, Amma’s monastic disciples and many devotees renounced their established careers and material accomplishments to serve Her and lead a life rooted in spiritual practices.
 They are the ones who run Amma’s various charitable activities, from building homes for the homeless to more than 90 educational institutions to a 1300-bed super speciality hospital, under the direct guidance of Amma.

 Since 1993, Amma has been increasingly recognised by the international community as a treasured repository of practical spiritual wisdom, who has the capacity to guide the world towards a better, brighter future.
 She has been a featured speaker at the United Nations on six occasions.
 When She was presented with the 2002 Gandhi-King Award for Non-violence, presenting the award, Dr Jane Goodall referred to Amma as “God’s love in a human body.”

 She has only the same 24 hours…

 In the span of a day, Amma manages to give directions on the running of these myriad organisations, give darshan to thousands of people, read and respond to innumerable letters; counsel Her disciples on the smallest details of their spiritual practice, lead the evening bhajans – all this without the least stress or tension, with a smile ever lighting Her face!
-In the last three decades, She has never taken a sick leave or a holiday or a vacation.
+In the last four decades, She has never taken sick leave or a holiday or a vacation.

 Isn’t it a wonder?